agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

   annotation, using Brady et al's forcing analysis :ref:`[1] <references>`.
 Marking it erased explictly, however, ensures that it is erased without relying on the analysis.

-Erasure annotation can also appear in function arguments (both first-order and higher-order).
+Erasure annotations can also appear in function arguments (both first-order and higher-order).
 For instance, here is an implementation of ``foldl`` on vectors::

   foldl : (B : Nat → Set b)